 Daryl Haines (Trustee)

-Daryl is a student with a creative flair, currently studying on an Art Foundation course at the University of the Creative Arts in Canterbury.
+Daryl is a student with a creative flair, currently studying at university in Brighton.
+He is the Sales Director of our sister organisation Khushi Hands.
 Interesting fact: Daryl has a collection of over 50 animal skulls, as well as many animal bones.

 Kevin Martin (Trustee)